-Backup proxy is the key component that sits between your data center and Phoenix cloud and is responsible for performing backup and restore of virtual machines.
+Backup proxy is the key component that sits between your data center and Druva Cloud and is responsible for performing backup and restore of virtual machines.

 The following are some key points that can help you to understand the purpose of a backup proxy: